 Broadly, there are three ways to store videos on the cloud:

 - The videos are directly uploaded via UI or API and streamed on a specific cloud platform like YouTube.
 These videos are also re-usable on websites and other platforms supporting video embeds.
 Since mainly they are used for streaming on a specific cloud platform, they contain platform branding.
+When uploaded on another website, do accessibility testing to ensure your video can be seen without technical issues.

 - The videos get uploaded via UI or API to some storage data center like Amazon S3 or Google Cloud Storage.
 These video links are re-usable on websites and other platforms supporting video embeds.
 They do not contain any kind of branding and are fully customizable.